lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 </details>

-4. Next, add the Kinesis Delivery Stream resource directly below the IAM Role:
+3. We also added a Kinesis Delivery Stream resource directly below the IAM Role:

 <details>
 <summary><strong>DeliveryStream Resource (expand for code)</strong></summary>